Adversarial Reinforcement Learning Framework for ESP Cheater Simulation: Introduction

 To this end, we introduce the ESP simulation framework that simulates cheaters, non-cheaters, and cheat detectors with their co-evolving behaviors.
 In the partially observable environment, we model the cheater and the non-cheater as reinforcement learning (RL) agents with different levels of observability.
 We use a classifier as a cheat detector to estimate the probability of a trajectory being generated by the cheater.
 We formulate the interaction between players as a minimax problem, enabling both to co-evolve during training.
 An overview of the framework is illustrated in Fig.~\ref{fig:overview}.

 To verify the effectiveness of the framework, we implement \emph{Gridworld} and \emph{Blackjack} environments that can simulate both fully observable and partially observable agents.
-We also use various designs of the detector based on the trajectory, the trajectory length, and the reward.
-With these diverse configurations, we conduct extensive experiments, demonstrating the effectiveness of our framework in modeling adaptive cheaters.
+These simplified single-agent environments provide interpretable behavioral indicators, such as exploration patterns and trajectory length, which allow us to quantitatively and qualitatively analyze the behaviors of cheaters under controlled conditions.
+Although these environments are abstracted, they capture fundamental aspects such as spatial exploration and reward-driven behavior that also appear in more complex game settings.
+In particular, even in FPS games, player movements and interactions can often be represented as grid-like trajectories on a minimap, making the Gridworld environment a meaningful abstraction for studying such dynamics.
+While our long-term goal is to extend the framework to complex multi-player environments such as FPS games, these experiments serve as a foundational baseline toward understanding the fundamental co-adaptation mechanism between cheaters and detectors, before extending the analysis to complex multi-agent environments.
+We also utilize various detector designs based on the trajectory, trajectory length, and reward.
+With these diverse configurations, we conduct extensive experiments that demonstrate the effectiveness of our framework in modeling adaptive cheaters.
 Our code is available at { \href{https://github.com/yunik1004/esp-simulator}{https://github.com/yunik1004/esp-simulator}}.